pymc-devs/pymc-examples/examples/causal_inference/interventional_distribution.myst.md

 P(x_1, x_2, \operatorname{do}(x_3=1), x_4, x_5) = P(x_1) P(x_2|x_1) P(x_4|x_3=1, x_2) P(x_5|x_4)
 $$

-Interested readers should check out the richly diagrammed and well-explained blog post [Causal Effects via the Do-operator](https://towardsdatascience.com/causal-effects-via-the-do-operator-5415aefc834a) by [Shawhin Talebi](https://shawhin.medium.com) as a good place to start.
+Interested readers should check out the richly diagrammed and well-explained blog post [Causal Effects via the Do-operator](https://towardsdatascience.com/causal-effects-via-the-do-operator-5415aefc834a) {cite:p}`Talebi2022dooperator` as a good place to start.

 +++ {"editable": true, "raw_mimetype": "", "slideshow": {"slide_type": ""}, "tags": []}

 ## Three different causal DAGS

 :::{note}
-This section take inspiration from the post [Causal Inference 2: Illustrating Interventions via a Toy Example](https://www.inference.vc/causal-inference-2-illustrating-interventions-in-a-toy-example/) by Ferenc Huszár.
+This section takes heavy inspiration from the post [Causal Inference 2: Illustrating Interventions via a Toy Example](https://www.inference.vc/causal-inference-2-illustrating-interventions-in-a-toy-example/) {cite:p}`Huszár2019causal2`.
+Imitation is the sincerest form of flattery.
 :::

 If we think about how 2 variables, $x$ and $y$, are related we can come up with many different causal DAGS.
 Below we consider just 3 possibilities, which we'll label DAG 1, 2, and 3.